 - 2 1/2 tablespoons brown sugar

 - 1/4 teaspoon ground black pepper

 - Preheat the oven to 350 degrees Fahrenheit.
 Line a loaf pan with parchment paper or foil and place on a rimmed baking sheet.

-- In a large bowl combine ground beef, ground pork, crushed crackers, eggs, milk, ½ cup ketchup, and spices.
+- In a large bowl combine all meatloaf ingredients together.
 Knead together with your hands to mix until just combined.

 - Press the meat mixture into the prepared pan and use a rubber spatula to press it in evenly.

 - Bake uncovered for 45 minutes.

 - As you approach the 45 minute mark, mix together glaze ingredients in a small bowl.